tchaikovsky1984/AttendanceManager/README.md

 Number of absences:         3
 ```

 Enter the days you will be skipping.
 The next working day is day 1.
+Input the days in ascending order.
 ```
 # Example input : Skipping the next first three working days.
 Skipping the following days: